FrederikTobner/JANUS/book/src/chapter-03-boot-process/kernel-entry.md

 ```

 ## What This Does

-**Magic number check:** If GRUB didn't load us, `magic` will be garbage.
-We halt immediately rather than continuing with corrupted state.

-**Null pointer check:** Defense against bootloader bugs.
-The Multiboot spec says `EBX` contains a valid pointer, but we verify anyway.

 **The halt loops:** `cli` disables interrupts (redundant, but explicit). `hlt` puts the CPU to sleep until the next interrupt.
 Since interrupts are disabled, this halts the CPU permanently.